clickstorm/cs_seo/Documentation/Introduction/Index.rst

 - Define fallback images for Open Graph and Twitter Cards
 - Backend module in AngularJS to edit the properties directly
 - Another backend module to fill empty alternative text of images
+- advanced character count for page title and alternative texts

 .. _screenshots: